John-Abbott-College/4A8-Notes/Team work Dashboard.md

 ## Deductions

-- Miss more than 20% of the in class time given to work on a milestone, without an important reason that is excused by your teacher: **0 on that milestone**.
+- Missed more than 20% of the in class time given to work on a milestone, without an important reason that is excused by your teacher: **0 on that milestone**.
 - Missed a team stand up meeting: - **6% for the milestone**
 - Various deductions for not being actively present:
   - being distracted during team work time: on phone, doing work or studying for other courses, browsing other things